BurdetteLamar/AboutRuby/core/Hash/template.md

 ## Hash

 A Hash is a dictionary-like collection of key-value pairs, wherein the keys are unique.
+(The values need not be unique.)

 A Hash has certain similarities to an Array, but:
 * An Array index is always an Integer.